QEP recognizes water is a valuable resource, so we are committed to conserving water throughout all areas of our operations.

 QEP and Water Recycling

-In 2014, approximately 30% of QEP’s water demand was met through the use of recycled water and the remaining came from a combination of surface, subsurface and municipal sources.
+In 2018, approximately 50% of QEP’s water demand was met through the use of recycled produced water and the remaining came from a combination of surface and subsurface sources.